HPS Part IB Supervision Topics

 Kuhn

-Is Kuhn an anti-realist?
+Is Kuhn an anti-realist?or

 How boring is normal science?